 However you use it, this is a recipe you're sure to return to time and time again!

 Roasted Garlic is best when it's fresh, however it will keep for about three days in the refrigerator.
 Refrigerate the garlic in an airtight container or zip top bag until you're ready to use it.

 You can also store the cloves in olive oil (make sure to refrigerate the oil) or freeze it.
 To freeze the garlic, place the cloves on a baking sheet, then freeze.
 Once the cloves are frozen, transfer them to an airtight container or bag, and keep frozen until ready to use.

 - 1 teaspoon extra virgin olive oil

-Place garlic on a piece of aluminum foil (or in a garlic roaster).
+- Place garlic on a piece of aluminum foil.
 Drizzle cut garlic with oil, then use fingers to rub oil into garlic.
 Sprinkle lightly with salt.

-Wrap garlic with foil (or close roaster), then bake until garlic cloves are soft and browned, about 40 to 50 minutes.
+- Wrap garlic with foil, then bake until garlic cloves are soft and browned, about 40 to 50 minutes.

-Use Roasted Garlic immediately, or store in refrigerator for up to 3 days.
+- Use immediately, or store in refrigerator for up to 3 days.
 Enjoy!